q-g-j/gentoo-stuff/README.md

 L3 Cache fix:
 -------------
-Running `lstopo -p` in a Windows VM (get it [here](https://www.open-mpi.org/software/hwloc/v2.6/)) revealed that the Level 3 cache is not detected correctly.
+Running `lstopo -p` in a Windows VM (get it [here](https://www.open-mpi.org/software/hwloc/v2.6/)) revealed that the Level 3 cache is not detected correctly.<br/>

 In the host it is:

 ```
 L3 Cache 1: